 The Fruit Market as you see it today is a reminder of how far the city of Hull has come.
-An exciting partnership between Wykeland, Beal and Hull City Council has led to the revitalisation of this historic area.
+An exciting partnership between Wykeland Group, Beal Homes and Hull City Council has led to the revitalisation of this historic area.

 Now, with a world class collection of restaurants, bars and shops, Hull’s Fruit Market is full of life once more.

 From as early as the 16th century there had been a market near the water in Hull.
 But it was at the dawn of the 19th century that Hull’s fruit trade really took off.

 Its proximity to the water made the Humber Dock area just as attractive a destination then as it is now.
 Merchants could sell produce from the exact place it had been delivered to and the already established locale, became a hive of activity for the people of Hull.